sanvatsarkaranuj/Fall25GuitarHero/README.md

 **When SW0 is ON (Song Mode):**
 - Press BTNC to start the automatic song
-- Notes fall automatically in a musical pattern ("Ode to Joy")
+- Notes fall automatically in a musical pattern
 - Catch the notes with the keypad to score points
 - Press BTNC again to restart after the song ends